bitburner-official/bitburner-src/markdown/bitburner.singularity.md

 ## Remarks

-This API requires Source-File 4 to use.
-The RAM cost of all these functions is multiplied by 16/4/1 based on Source-File 4 levels.
+This API requires Source-File 4 to use outside of BitNode 4.
+Additionally, outside of BitNode 4 the RAM cost of all these functions is multiplied by 16/4/1 based on Source-File 4 levels.

 ## Methods